Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Parameter Sharing Through Sparse Tensor Decomposition

 \section{Parameter Sharing Through Sparse Tensor Decomposition}

-Consider a weight matrix, $\mathbf{W} \in \mathbb{R}^{d \times p}$, which projects feature vectors from $d$-dimensional space to a $p$-dimensional space, with neurons represented as the columns of $\mathbf{W}$.
-We aim to share weights across a subset of these $p$ neurons such that there remain only $r<p$ unique neurons; in other words, we want only $r$ columns of $\mathbf{W}$ to have unique values.
-We can represent the $r$ unique neurons using a lookup table (basis matrix) $\mathbf{U} \in \mathbb{R}^{d \times r}$.
-Then, our original matrix $\mathbf{W}$ can be reconstructed using an $r$-dimensional one-hot vector for each of its $p$ columns, represented by a projection matrix $\mathbf{V} \in \mathbb{R}^{r \times p}$.
-This is the "one-hot" approach illustrated in the upper part of \Cref{fig:sparseonehot}.
-Note that the number of unique neurons in this setting is $r$, which limits the representation power of the resulting matrix $\mathbf{W}$.
-One way to alleviate this limitation is to increase the number of non-zero elements in $\mathbf{V}$, effectively creating combinations of the basis neurons and resulting in significantly more unique neuron representations, as illustrated in the lower part of Figure~\ref{fig:sparseonehot}.
-So far, we have considered sharing neurons within a single matrix $\mathbf{W}$.
-However, this approach can be easily extended to multiple weight matrices $\mathbf{W}_1, \ldots, \mathbf{W}_N$.
-Specifically, we can enable fine-grained parameter sharing across multiple layers by increasing the size of our projection matrix $\mathbf{V}$ and shared basis $\mathbf{U}$.
+Consider a weight matrix $\mathbf{W} \in \mathbb{R}^{d \times p}$, where $p > d$, that projects feature vectors from a $d$-dimensional space to a $p$-dimensional space with neurons represented by the columns of $\mathbf{W}$.
+Our objective is to share weights among a subset of these $p$ neurons, reducing the number of unique neurons to $r < p$.
+In other words, only $r$ columns of $\mathbf{W}$ will contain unique values.
+These $r$ unique neurons are represented using a shared basis $\mathbf{U} \in \mathbb{R}^{d \times r}$, which is orthogonal at initialization (via SVD) when $r \le d$.
+The original matrix $\mathbf{W}$ is then reconstructed by mapping each of its $p$ columns to an $r$-dimensional one-hot vector via a projection matrix $\mathbf{V} \in \mathbb{R}^{r \times p}$, i.e., $\mathbf{W} = \mathbf{U}\mathbf{V}$.
+This ``one-hot'' approach is illustrated in the upper part of~\Cref{fig:sparseonehot}.
+However, limiting the number of unique neurons to $r$ constrains the representational capacity of $\mathbf{W}$.
+To address this limitation, we can increase the number of non-zero elements in $\mathbf{V}$, effectively creating linear combinations of basis neurons and generating a significantly larger set of unique neuron representations, as shown in the lower part of \Cref{fig:sparseonehot}.

-The approach outlined above can be viewed as a low-rank decomposition of a matrix $\mathbf{W}$, where the first factor $\mathbf{U}$ is shared and the second factor $\mathbf{V}$ is sparse.
-Thus, we can utilize existing low-rank decomposition techniques to obtain an optimal shared orthogonal basis and induce sparsity in the projection matrices using existing pruning and sparse training techniques.
-In what follows, we use a pre-trained DeiT-B model (with 12 encoder blocks, each containing one MLP modules, pre-trained on ImageNet-1k~\citep{ImageNet}) and investigate the best strategy for tying multiple layers using the described framework.
-Specifically, we focus on the model's MLP modules, each consisting of two fully-connected (FC) layers with dimensions \(\mathbb{R}^{d \times p}\) and \(\mathbb{R}^{p \times d}\) respectively, where \(p = 4d\).